 Caffeine is a stimulant: a bitter, white crystalline organic water soluble compound, a methylxanthine alkaloid.
 It also world’s widest consumed psychoactive drug (!).
 It is found in the seeds, nuts, or leaves of a number of plants native to Africa, East Asia and South America, caffeine helps them to protect against predator insects and to prevent germination of nearby seeds.
 The most well-known source of caffeine is the coffee bean.
 Naturally occurred caffeine is also contained in various tea leaves including mate, green and black tea, cacao beans, guayusa – an Amazonian plant and guarana berries.

 Caffeine and hair growth

 While you might have thought that the morning coffee you had was not only an awakening, but also a hair-growing experience, drinking coffee isn’t what’s going to help you hair to growth.
 Scientists estimate we need an equivalent of 50-60 cups of coffee in order to produce noticeable hair-growing results – the amount which is unsafe, insane and is NOT what you should do.
 It would be extremely harmful to your body and would put you at risk of a heart attack.
 Coffee consumed orally is also known to be addictive: if you take more than two cups a day, you can form a dependence and might experience headaches, anxiety, or even depression.

 In a nutshell, drinking 50-60 cups of coffee is NOT what you should be doing to grow your hair long.
 A number of studies, however had shown that hair follicle with ease absorbs caffeine directly.
 This explains the logic behind tea rinses and coffee grounds scrubs for your scalp – both of which make sense from scientific standpoint.

-In one in-vitro study funded by University of Lübeck in Germany, samples from patients suffering from androgenetic alopecia (AGA), a common form of hair loss amongst men and women, were cultivated with different concentrations of testosterone and/or caffeine for a period of 120-192 hours.
+One in-vitro by University of Lübeck in Germany studied samples from patients suffering from androgenetic alopecia (AGA).
+AGA is a common form of hair loss amongst men and women.
+Samples were cultivated with different concentrations of testosterone and/or caffeine for a period of 120-192 hours.